GoogleCloudPlatform/ruby-docs-samples/translate/README.md

 The [Google Cloud Translation API][translate_docs] can dynamically translate text between thousands of language pairs.
 The Cloud Translation API lets websites and programs integrate with the translation service programmatically.
-The Google Translation API is part of the larger Cloud Machine Learning API family.

 [translate_docs]: https://cloud.google.com/translate/docs/